rutvik-tanti/rutvik-tanti/README.md

 # Welcome to My GitHub Profile! 👋

 Hello!
-I'm [Your Name], a passionate developer with a love for coding, problem-solving, and continuous learning.
+I'm [Rutvik Tanti], a passionate developer with a love for coding, problem-solving, and continuous learning.
 I'm excited to share my projects and collaborate with like-minded individuals.

 ## 🌟 What You'll Find Here

-- **Projects:** A collection of my personal and collaborative projects, showcasing my skills in [Your Programming Languages/Technologies].
+- **Projects:** A collection of my personal and collaborative projects, showcasing my skills in FLutter/Dart.
 - **Open Source Contributions:** My contributions to open source projects.
 - **Learning Journey:** Repositories where I explore new technologies, languages, and frameworks.